-5.2 Are there any particular tips you would give, or critical issues that you would flag, to clients seeking to recognise and enforce a foreign judgment or award in your jurisdiction?
+5.2 Are there any particular tips you would give, or critical issues that you would flag, to clients seeking to recognise and enforce a foreign judgment in your jurisdiction?

-It would appear that, based on analogous authority dealing with the enforcement of a foreign arbitral award (in which this firm acted for the successful party in resisting enforcement), prior to commencing proceedings seeking recognition and enforcement of a foreign judgment in Ireland, a potential applicant should be satisfied that there is a "solid practical benefit" to bringing those proceedings in Ireland.
+Based on the decision in Enel (as referenced above and analogous authority dealing with the enforcement of a foreign arbitral award), prior to commencing proceedings seeking recognition and enforcement of a foreign judgment in Ireland, a potential applicant should be satisfied that there is a "solid practical benefit" to bringing those proceedings in Ireland.
 Although having assets in the jurisdiction is not a prerequisite to successfully obtaining an order for recognition and enforcement of a foreign judgment, as a practical matter the potential applicant should be able to satisfy the Irish court that, even if there are currently no assets in Ireland against which to enforce, making an order for recognition and enforcement is not an exercise in futility.
-If there is no "solid practical benefit" to a plaintiff/ applicant in obtaining an order for recognition and enforcement, the proceedings are likely to be susceptible to a jurisdictional challenge which, depending on the extent of the benefit that can be established, is likely to succeed.
+If there is no "solid practical benefit" to a plaintiff/applicant in obtaining an order for recognition and enforcement, the proceedings are likely to be susceptible to a jurisdictional challenge which, depending on the extent of the benefit that can be established, is likely to succeed.

 It should also be borne in mind that proceedings seeking recognition and enforcement of foreign judgments or awards, if challenged, can result in significant costs and further delay before a determination is reached.
-Furthermore, under Irish law, a determination in respect of the recognition and enforcement of a foreign judgment (but not an arbitral award) is subject to an automatic right of appeal.
+Furthermore, under Irish law, a determination in respect of the recognition and enforcement of a foreign judgment is subject to an automatic right of appeal to the Court of Appeal (and any further appeal can only be brought in limited circumstances).
 This potentially can add further to the costs of such proceedings and to the time before an ultimate decision on recognition and enforcement is made.